Making the complete OpenAIRE citation graph easily accessible through compact data representation: Abstract

 \section{Abstract}

 The OpenAIRE graph contains a large citation graph dataset, with over 200 million publications and over 2 billion citations.
-The current graph is available as a dump with metadata which uncompressed totals $\sim 2.5$\,TB.
+The current graph is available as a dump with metadata which, when uncompressed, totals $\sim 2.5$\,TB.
 This makes it hard to process on conventional computers.
-To make this network more available for the community we provide a processed OpenAIRE graph which is downscaled to 32\,GB, while preserving the full graph structure.
-Apart from this we offer the processed data in very simple format, which allows further straightforward manipulation.
-We also provide a python pipeline, which can be used to process the next releases of the OpenAIRE graph.
+To make this network more accessible for the community, we provide a processed OpenAIRE graph which is downscaled to 16\,GB RAM, while preserving the full graph structure.
+Apart from this we offer the processed data in a very simple format, which allows for further straightforward manipulation.
+We also provide (1) a Python pipeline, which can be used to process the next releases of the OpenAIRE graph, and (2) a larger version of the dataset including more publication fields such as, the title, list of authors.